From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

-Tips for Maximizing Your Sales Potential on TikTok
+Tips for maximising your sales potential on TikTok

 Although ads help in connecting your brand with users, organically growing your following is another way to drive revenue growth.
-Here are some simple tips to help you in getting ahead of the competition.
+Here are some simple tips to help you get ahead of the competition.
 There should be no surprises if you've read this far!

 Use the right hashtags